Prophet Inequalities for I.I.D. Random Variables from an Unknown Distribution: Introduction

 \section{Introduction}

-The theory of optimal stopping is concerned with what a computer scientist would call online algorithms, and the basic problem is one of sequential decision making with imperfect information about the future so as to maximize some reward or minimize some cost.
+The theory of optimal stopping is concerned with sequential decision making given imperfect information about the future, in order to maximize a reward or minimize a cost.
 Two canonical problems in the field are the \emph{secretary problem} and the \emph{prophet problem}.
-Both problems have over the past few years also received considerable attention from the theoretical computer science and algorithms community, particularly since they are closely related to the design of posted-price mechanisms in online sales.
+Both problems have over the past few years also received considerable attention from theoretical computer science and operations research, at least in part due to their relevance to the design of posted-price mechanisms for online sales.

 In the \emph{secretary problem} we are given $n$ distinct, non-negative numbers from an unknown range.
 These numbers are presented in random order, and the goal is to stop at one of these numbers in order to maximize the probability with which we select the maximum.
 The problem has a surprisingly simple, and surprisingly positive, answer: by discarding a $1/e$ fraction of the numbers, and then selecting the first number that is greater than any of the discarded numbers, one is guaranteed to select the maximum with probability~$1/e$~\citep[\eg][]{GiMo66a}.
-The guarantee of $1/e$ provided by this simple stopping rule is best possible, and remains best possible for example when numbers come from a uniform distribution with unknown and randomly chosen endpoints and are therefore correlated random variables~\citep{BeGn84a,Ferg89a}.
-When numbers are drawn independently from a single known distribution a better (and tight) guarantee of around~$0.58$ can be obtained~\citep{GiMo66a}.
+The guarantee of $1/e$ achieved by this simple stopping rule is best possible, and remains best possible for example when numbers come from a uniform distribution with unknown and randomly chosen endpoints and are therefore correlated random variables~\citep{BeGn84a,Ferg89a}.
+When numbers are i.i.d.\@ from a known distribution, a better guarantee of around~$0.58$ can be obtained~\citep{GiMo66a}, and this bound is again tight.